endeavorcomm/le-cms/setup-cert-mgmt-system.md

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

-Change the !#/bin/bash line at the top of all scripts to whatever the path is to your bash.
-To find out, type 'which bash' in the CLI

 If you cloned the repo, copy deploy-site.sh to your user's home directory

     cp le-cms/deploy-site.sh ~